OCA/website-cms/cms_notification/README.rst

 * menu item for settings
 * menu item for notifications listing
 * flag `has_unread_notif` on user to highlight when the user has an unread notification
-* flag `cms_type` on message subtype to enable/disable visibility in CMS
+* flag `cms_type` on message subtype to enable/disable visibility in CMS features (notifications listing for instance)

 Depends on `mail_digest [WIP PR] <https://github.com/camptocamp/social/tree/add-mail_digest/mail_digest>`_